-Footnote (i): During the years ended March 31, 2023 and March 31, 2022, the Holding company has acquired intangibles in the form of customer contracts from Simba Logistics Private Limited and its promoters for a consideration of Rs.
+Footnote (i): During the year ended March 31, 2023, the Company has acquired intangibles in the form of customer contracts from Simba Logistics Private Limited and its promoters for a consideration of Rs.
 120 millions.
 While assessing the useful life, the same shall be amortised in the year of acquisition only since the asset has a relatively short useful life due to the economic benefits from the asset being realized within a short period and therefore amortisation has been done within the first year of acquisition.
-The asset's value has declined rapidly, its worth diminishing quickly over time.
-This is due to uncertain customer behaviour making the asset obsolete, reducing the asset's value to Nil in the year of acquisition.

-Footnote (ii): During the years ended March 31, 2023 and March 31, 2022, the Group had Acquired intangibles arising out of Purchase Price allocation (PPA) in the form of customer contracts, technology platforms and non-compete fees on account of business consolidation of subsidiaries.
+Footnote (ii): During the years ended March 31, 2023 and March 31, 2022, the Group had Acquired Intangibles arising out of Purchase Price allocation (PPA) in the form of customer contracts, technology platforms and non-compete fees on account of business consolidation of subsidiaries.
 While assessing the annual impairment as at year ended March 31, 2024, the carrying amount has been arrived at Nil due to no future economic benefits from the assets being realized and therefore, the carrying amount has been fully impaired as at March 31, 2024.

+Footnote (iii):

-Footnote (iii): During the year ended March 31, 2024, the Holding company acquired technology based platform through a Business Transfer Agreement from Swiftly Tech Commerce Private Limited (formerly known as Wigzo Technologies Private Limited) ('Wigzo') effective September 1, 2023.
+a) During the year ended March 31, 2024, the Company acquired technology based platform through a Business Transfer Agreement from Swiftly Tech Commerce Private Limited (formerly known as Wigzo Technologies Private Limited) ("Wigzo") effective September 1, 2023.

 For the purpose of impairment testing, goodwill acquired in a business combination is tested for impairment at least annually.
-The Group recognises impairment, when the carrying amount of goodwill, exceeds its estimated recoverable amount.
+The company recognises impairment, when the carrying amount of goodwill, exceeds its estimated recoverable amount.
 The estimated recoverable amount for the below mentioned goodwill pertaining to Wigzo has been arrived at Nil [Refer Note 41(B)].
-The carrying amount of goodwill pertaining to Wigzo exceeds its estimated recoverable amount and accordingly, impairment was recognised as shown below:
+The carrying amount of goodwill pertaining to Wigzo exceeds its estimated recoverable amount and accordingly, impairment was recognised as shown below.